joebew42/ex_twitch/scratchpad.md

 ## DOING

+## TODO

 - extract the client outside the `TokenManager`

-## TODO

 - handle the token Expiration in the `TokenManager`
-- understand how other wrote client implementation for external APIs
-- think about move the `API` module out from the `ExTwitch` top level module
 - [?] what is `formatter.exs`

 ## DONE

+- think about move the `API` module out from the `ExTwitch` top level module
 - add the `TokenManager` as collaborator of the `ExTwitch` client
 - introduce a `TokenManager` that will be responsible to get the oauth token that is then used by the client
 - write a first `README.md` for the project